sgiatrakis/RockPaperScissors/README.md

-# Sweepbright assignment - Rock Paper Scissors Game
+# Rock Paper Scissors Game

 ## About

-Sweepbright app challenge
+Simple iOS game demonstrating how local database (Realm) could work alongside with REST API.

 ## How to Run